 Known as the gateway to Texas, historic Clarksville was established in 1833.
 William Becknell “Father of The Santa Fe Trail” settled here in the late 1820’s.
 Other larger-than life figures such as Sam Houston, Davy Crockett, Jim Bowie & Stephen F. Austin all traveled through Clarksville.
 Colonel Charles DeMorse, a statesman, politician and pioneer of Texas journalism, was founder of The Northern Standard newspaper and became the first mayor of Clarksville in 1842.

-The historic downtown square is a portal into Texas past and has the original brick paved streets.
+The historic downtown square with its original brick paved streets is a portal into Texas past and was featured in the 1960 Hollywood movie “Home from the Hill”.
 Historical markers can be found around town and throughout the county.
 The 1885 Renaissance Revival style courthouse is a must see for architectural enthusiasts.
 Clarksville hosts the annual county fair, artist festivals, houses numerous antique shops, eateries and a museum.
 The town also connects to the Northeast Texas Trail, after completion it will be the largest cycling-hiking trail in Texas.
 The Clarksville Country Club by Langford Lake offers golfing & special events.

 Craftsman homes have become an irreplaceable part of American history and celebrate the creativity of artisan handiwork.
 This home is ready to embrace its new owners as a part time retreat to escape the hustle & bustle of city life or as a full time residency.

 48 hr. advance notice for showings.
 Agents we trust your clients are pre-qualified.
 Conventional loan or cash.